-Mental health is a critical aspect of overall well-being, particularly for college students, who face unique challenges during this transitional phase of life.
+Mental health is a critical aspect of overall well‑being, particularly for college students, who face unique challenges during this transitional phase of life.
 The rise in mental health issues, including anxiety and depression, among college students has become a growing concern.
-As academic pressures mount and social dynamics shift, understanding how to navigate these challenges is essential for fostering a healthier environment for students.
+As academic pressures mount and social dynamics shift, understanding how to navigate these challenges is essential for fostering a healthier environment.
+Tools such as the AQ test a self‑administered questionnaire designed to measure autistic traits across domains like social skills, attention to detail, communication, imagination, and flexibility can offer valuable insights into students’ cognitive styles and support needs.
+While the AQ test is not a diagnostic instrument, high scores may warrant further assessment by professionals for a deeper understanding of neurodiverse experiences WikipediaPsychology Tools.
 This blog explores effective strategies for combating mental health challenges, highlighting current trends, common signs, risk factors, and support options available to students.

 Current Mental Health Trends in College Students